 The final leg of your journey before reaching Bellevue Avenue are the south-facing beaches.
 First you'll pass Hazard's Beach, a private beach club with no public access, and then Newport's Gooseberry Beach, a public beach with concessions and services.
 Parking at Gooseberry during the summer months is available for a daily fee.
 Beyond Gooseberry Beach is Newport's Spouting Rock Beach Association, another exclusive private beach with no public access.
 But don't let that deter you, because the very end of the beach (called Bailey's Beach) is accessible to the public and offers bikers and walkers a place to take in scenic ocean views on powdery sand.
 Unfortunately, there is NO PLACE to park a car, so this beach is only accessible to those willing to bike from downtown Newport or perhaps take a taxi.
 It is only a 10 minute ride either way, and the beach is quiet and secluded.
 It tends to be a favorite of locals, especially college-age kids here working for the summer months in Newport's restaurants and shops.

 The remainder of the trip back to town is essentially the length of Bellevue Avenue, home to many of Newport's mansions and considered one of the main thoroughfares in Newport.
 Even though you will not see any ocean views from this point on, it makes for an interesting walk, bike or drive regardless.
 The architecture, sheer size and ostentatiousness of these homes are truly a marvel and the pinnacle of master craftsmanship.

 However you decide to explore Newport's famous Ocean Drive, just remember to take the time to stop and discover its nooks and crannies along the way.
-Newport's Ocean Drive truly offers visitors a way for Newport's fascinating history and geography to come alive together on one of America's most diverse and interesting byways.
+It offers visitors a unique way to explore Newport's fascinating history and geography on one of America's most diverse and interesting byways.